pdp10/sbpipe/README.md

 # Inside R environment, answer 'y' to install packages locally
 > source('install_rdeps.r')
 ```

-If R package dependencies are to be compiled, it would be worth checking that these additional packages are installed in your machine: `liblapack-dev`, `libblas-dev`, `libcairo-dev`, `libssl-dev`, `libcurl4-openssl-dev`.
+If R package dependencies must be compiled, it is worth checking that the following additional packages are installed in your machine: `build-essential`, `liblapack-dev`, `libblas-dev`, `libcairo-dev`, `libssl-dev`, `libcurl4-openssl-dev`.
 After installing these packages, `install_rdeps.r` must be executed again.

 ### Installation